 A general disclaimer: For organic Facebook Page Reach, I do not recommend over-emphasizing this metric.
 It can be a vanity metric that is not connected to actual results.

-However, you may have a reason for more holistic performance reporting, such as when you have a particularly high performing advertised post or campaign, and you wish to include organic results in broader performance analysis.
+However, you may have a reason for more holistic performance reporting, such as when you have a particularly high performing advertised post or The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve., and you wish to include organic results in broader performance analysis.